How Nelson Mandela’s former prison guard is keeping his legacy alive

 Mr Brand says that despite Mr Mandela’s occupation with the greater good he still took an interest in helping those close to him.
 As Mr Brand’s eldest son Riaan approached the end of school he complained to Mandela that the boy was ducking a university education in order to train as a commercial diver.

 “Uncle Nelson”, who had written to Riaan to wish him a happy birthday, asked to speak to the boy privately.
 He told him not to let his father tell him what he could work hard at.
-Mr Brand was eventually thankful.
+Brand was eventually thankful.

-In his memoir Long Walk to Freedom, Mr Mandela hints at why he kept his prison officer at his side even after being freed.
-Mr Brand, he writes, “reinforced my belief in the essential humanity even of those who had kept me behind bars.”
+In his memoir Long Walk to Freedom, Mandela hints at why he kept his prison officer at his side even after being freed.
+Mr Brand, he writes, “reinforced my belief in the essential humanity even of those who had kept me behind bars”.

-Mr Mandela emerged from prison in 1990 already negotiating with South Africa’s leadership for the changes that would see the country’s first democratic election a few years later.
+Mandela emerged from prison in 1990 already negotiating with South Africa’s leadership for the changes that would see the country’s first democratic election a few years later.

-He was an enormous global figure for the rest of his life, with leaders from around the world taking pride in association with him.
+He was an enormous global figure for the rest of his life, with leaders around the world taking pride in meeting him.

 This year marks a decade since Mr Mandela’s death but, Mr Brand says, the leader’s spirit continues to thrive in the lessons he passed on.
 “People are still spreading his legacy.
-I try to tell his story and spread his legacy,” he says.
+I try to tell his story [too],” he says.

 Mr Brand, now retired, encourages prison officers to form bonds with those they guard.
-He works with Unlocked Graduates, a prison reform charity that seeks to stop prisoners reoffending by building positive relationships behind bars.
+He works with Unlocked Graduates, a prison reform charity that seeks to stop prisoners from reoffending by building positive relationships behind bars.

 To a young prison officer today, Mr Brand offers the moral that afforded him a seat at the side of one of modern history’s great figures: “You must treat your prisoners like a person.”

-Click here for more information on the Unlocked Graduates scheme.
+Click here for more information on the Unlocked Graduates scheme

 Join our commenting forum